-On March 15, 2021, Jaguar Mining Inc. ("Jaguar" or the "Company") executed a Definitive Agreement with Metalla Royalty & Streaming Ltd. (MTA) ("Metalla") for the sale of the Company's Net Smelter Return ("NSR") royalty from gold production at the CentroGold Project (also referred to as the Gurupi Project) located in Maranhão State, Brazil and 100% owned by Oz Minerals Ltd. The NSR is comprised of a 1% net smelter return on the first 500,000 ounces of gold sold, a 2% net smelter return from 500,001 to 1,500,000 ounces of gold, and a 1% net smelter return on gold sales exceeding 1,500,000 ounces of gold.
+On March 15, 2021, Jaguar executed a Definitive Agreement with Metalla Royalty & Streaming Ltd. (MTA) ("Metalla") for the sale of the Company's NSR royalty from gold production at the CentroGold Project (also referred to as the Gurupi Project) located in Maranhão State, Brazil, and 100% owned by Oz Minerals Ltd. The NSR is comprised of a 1% net smelter return on the first 500,000 ounces of gold sold, a 2% net smelter return from 500,001 to 1,500,000 ounces of gold, and a 1% net smelter return on gold sales exceeding 1,500,000 ounces of gold.

-The NSR was sold for an aggregate consideration valued at up to US\$18,000,000 receivable as follows:
+The Metalla NSR was sold for an aggregate consideration valued at up to \$18 million receivable as follows:

-- Immediate: \$7.0 million in cash upon executing the Definitive Agreement (received); - Milestone 1: \$7.0 million in Metalla common shares upon grant of all project licenses, the lifting or extinguishment of the injunction imposed on the CentoGold Project with no pending appeals and, if necessary, the completion of any and all community relocations; and - Milestone 2: \$4.0 million payment to Jaguar in cash upon the CentroGold Project achieving commercial production.
+- Immediate: \$7 million in cash upon executing the Definitive Agreement (received); - Milestone 1: \$7 million in Metalla common shares upon grant of all project licenses, the lifting or extinguishment of the injunction imposed on the CentroGold Project with no pending appeals and, if necessary, the completion of any and all community relocations; and - Milestone 2: \$4 million payment to Jaguar in cash upon the CentroGold Project achieving commercial production.

-The Company computed a \$7.0 million transaction price from the sale of the NSR, whereas a constraint on variable consideration for Milestone 1 and Milestone 2 was applied in light of the uncertainties surrounding their probability of occurrence, given that the completion of these milestones is dependent on the performance of an unrelated third party.
-As a result of the sale, the Company (i) transferred its NSR title to Metalla and derecognized the \$8.5 million CentroGold project royalty interest asset, (ii) received and recorded \$7.0 million in Cash, (iii) recorded \$0.2 million in legal and consulting costs associated with the transaction, and (iv) recognized a \$1.7 million loss on sale of the CentroGold royalty interest to Other non-operating expenses in its condensed interim consolidated statement of operations and comprehensive income.
+The Company received a \$7 million transaction price from the sale of the NSR, whereas a constraint on variable consideration for Milestone 1 and Milestone 2 was applied in light of the uncertainties surrounding their probability of occurrence, given that the completion of these milestones is dependent on the performance of an unrelated third party.
+As a result of the sale, the Company (i) transferred its NSR title to Metalla and derecognized the \$8.5 million CentroGold project royalty interest asset, (ii) received and recorded \$7 million in Cash, (iii) recorded \$0.2 million in legal and consulting costs associated with the transaction, and (iv) recognized a \$1.7 million loss on sale of the CentroGold royalty interest to Other non-operating expenses in its condensed interim consolidated statement of operations and comprehensive income.